eea/eea.docker.taskman/README.md

     - change TASKMAN_URL to your dev domain ( .email.secret )
     - change SYNC_REDMINE_URL to your dev domain  ( .redmine.secret )
-    - add a black value for now for the HELPDESK_EMAIL_KEY
+    - add a blank value for now for the HELPDESK_EMAIL_KEY

 4) Start the dev containers using the folowing command: